Please update your Flash player to see this menu.

 In the photo slide show above, you can see pictures of lovely Carpinteria State Beach and its campgrounds.
 On this page, you'll see still more pictures of the Carpinteria State Beach campground and its features.
 You'll also find the links you need to pick out your spot and make your reservations at this popular member of the California State Parks camping system.

 Carpinteria State Beach Camping and Day Use AreasIf you're looking for a scenic-but-quick camping spot that you can enjoy without leaving the comforts and convenience of the city, then Carpinteria SB has both the beach and campground that's "just right" for you.
-Located just blocks from the US 101 Freeway, you'll wind through a residential area...and pass both shopping, banks and restaurants...on your way to the beach area.
+Located just blocks from the US 101 Freeway, you'll wind through a residential area...and pass by shopping, banks and restaurants...on your way to the beach area.
 Forgot something at home?
 No problem; go buy it.
 Too tired to grill tonight?
 Grab a taco or sub sandwich!

-Yet, despite being located in town, Carpinteria State Beach is quite pretty, as you can see in the camping and beach pictures above.
+Yet, despite being located in town, Carpinteria State Beach is quite pretty, as you can see in the camping and beach pictures on this page.
 As you might expect when you're camping in town, the campsites themselves are not overly spacious, and may seem downright crowded in a busy period when every space is filled.
 (Solve that problem by camping off season!
 You'll have much more "elbow room.")
 Yet, the beach itself is wide and roomy, so you'll be certain to have a place to throw down your towel and create "your" spot.

 Carpinteria State Beach has a large, 261-site campground with is divided into for separate camping areas (or camping loops, whichever you prefer.)
 Two of the camping loops are "mixed use," for either tents or RV's.
 These campgrounds are "traditional-looking" spaces with campsites lining both sides of a ring-shaped paved road.
 You'll find grass lawns, and in some places trees.
 Some of the sites have close beach access.